AI-SDC/ACRO/docs/source/index.rst

         :link: acro_r
         :link-type: doc
         :shadow: md
-        :class-header: bg-success
+        :class-header: bg-success text-white

         **R Package Integration**

-        R-language interface for the Python ACRO library, providing familiar R syntax for statistical disclosure control.
+        ACRO R Package: Tools for the Semi-Automatic Checking of Research Outputs for R users and workflows.

         +++

         :bdg-success:`R Integration` :doc:`Explore → <acro_r>`

     .. grid-item-card:: SACRO-Viewer
         :link: sacro_viewer
         :link-type: doc
         :shadow: md
-        :class-header: bg-warning
+        :class-header: bg-warning text-dark

-        **Graphical User Interface**
+        **Output Checking Interface**

-        A graphical user interface for fast, secure and effective output checking, which can work in any TRE (Trusted Research Environment).
+        A tool for fast, secure and effective output checking, which can work in any TRE (Trusted Research Environment).

         +++

         :bdg-warning:`GUI Tool` :doc:`View Docs → <sacro_viewer>`

 ACRO: Statistical Disclosure Control
 ====================================

 ACRO is a free and open source tool that supports the semi-automated checking of research outputs (SACRO) for privacy disclosure within secure data environments.
-SACRO is a framework that applies best-practice principles-based statistical disclosure control (SDC) techniques on-the-fly as researchers conduct their analysis.
-SACRO is designed to assist human checkers rather than seeking to replace them as with current automated rules-based approaches.
+This package acts as a lightweight Python tool that sits over well-known analysis tools to provide statistical disclosure control.

 .. note::
    **New in v0.4.8:** Enhanced support for complex statistical models and improved R integration.